Mount Brydges Bulldogs

-The Mount Brydges Bulldogs are a Junior ice hockey team based in Mount Brydges, Ontario, Canada.
+The Mount Brydges Bulldogs are a junior ice hockey team based in Mount Brydges, Ontario, Canada.
 They play in the Provincial Junior Hockey League and are three-time provincial champions.

 History

 The Mount Brydges Bulldogs were founded in 1975 as members of the Western Junior D Hockey League.

-The 1983–84 season saw the Bulldogs pull off a 22–7–5 record, which led them on to win their first Western league championship, despite competition from the Exeter Hawks who only suffered a total of two losses during the regular season.
-In the provincial final, the Bulldogs met the Grand Valley Harvesters of the Northern Junior D Hockey League, winning their first series 4 games to 2.
+The 1983–84 season saw the Bulldogs pull off a 22–7–5 record.
+They won their first Western league championship, despite competition from the Exeter Hawks, who only suffered a total of two losses during the regular season.
+In the provincial final, the Bulldogs met the Grand Valley Harvesters of the Northern Junior D Hockey League, winning their first series 4-2.

 The Bulldogs were a tough team until the mid-1980s.
-In 1988, the Western league absorbed the Southern league and became an eighteen-team super-league.
+In 1988, the Western league absorbed the Southern league and became an 18-team super-league.
 From then into the mid-1990s, the Bulldogs struggled.
 In 1991, the Western League was disbanded and replaced with the OHA Junior Development League.

 The 1996–97 season proved to be one of the best ever for the Bulldogs.
-At the end of the regular season, the Bulldogs were at the top of the league with 34 wins and only 3 losses.
-The Bulldogs battled through three rounds of playoffs to meet the Wellesley Applejacks at the OHAJDL finals.
-The Bulldogs earned their second OHA Cup with a 4-games-to-none sweep.
+At the end of the regular season, they were at the top of the league with 34 wins and only three losses.
+They battled through three rounds of playoffs to meet the Wellesley Applejacks at the OHAJDL finals.
+The Bulldogs earned their second OHA Cup with a 4-0 sweep.

-The Bulldogs finished the 2000-01 season in eighth place overall with a record of 23 wins and 14 losses.
-The Bulldogs defeated their competition in the first three rounds of the playoffs to win their conference title.
-In the provincial championship final they met the Wellesley Applejacks, who were caught flat-footed and defeated 4 games to 1.
+The Bulldogs finished the 2000–01 season in eighth place overall, with a record of 23 wins and 14 losses.
+They defeated their competition in the first three rounds of the playoffs to win their conference title.
+In the provincial championship final, they met the Wellesley Applejacks, who were caught flat-footed and defeated 4-1.
 This marked the Bulldogs' third provincial championship.

-The 2004–05 season was a strong one for the Bulldogs who finished sixth place overall in the OHAJDL.
+The 2004–05 season was a strong one for the Bulldogs, who finished sixth place overall in the OHAJDL.
 They again battled through the first three rounds of the playoffs, winning their conference.
-In the end, they met the Hagersville Hawks, an opponent that was not to be denied an OHA Cup.
-The Bulldogs lost the series 4-games-to-1.
+In the end, they met the Hagersville Hawks, an opponent who was not to be denied an OHA Cup.
+The Bulldogs lost the series 4-1.